-In addition to the general comments received, staff has received specific recommended changes by two members of the community.
+In addition to the general comments received, staff has received specific recommended changes by a member of one of the Preservation Districts.
 Following a thorough review, many of requested changes were incorporated into the draft amendments, while others are already addressed either in the Code or in City practice or policy.